iscc/iscc-specs/docs/specification.md

 ## Definitions

 Base Metadata
 :	Minimal set of required metadata about the content that is identified by an ISCC.

+Character
+:	Throughout this specification the a **character** is meant to be interpreted as one Unicode code point.
+This also means that due to the structure of Unicode a character is not necessarily a full glyph but might be a combining accent or similar.

 Digital Media Object
 :	A blob of raw bytes that with media type specific encoding.